lifebottle/lifebottle.github.io/projects/destiny-dc/stahn-guide.md

 | ![](https://img.shields.io/badge/-Timeline-informational?style=for-the-badge&color=lightgray) | No.43 Audience with the king ~ No.43 Before Oberon Hidden Factory    |
 | ![](https://img.shields.io/badge/-Reward-informational?style=for-the-badge&color=lightgray)   | Item [Magical Aroma](projects/destiny-dc/items/item?id=item-magical-aroma)    |

 Having Mary with the [Former Soldier] title set while visiting the room on the left side of the second floor of Seinegald Castle will trigger this event.
 Stahn's party will assist in the investigation surrounding the Queen's kidnapping.
-To complete the event, journey to Staylize Forest and defeat the bandits there.
+To complete the event, journey to Straylize Forest and defeat the bandits there.
 The party learns that Hugo used the bandits as a tactic to delay a response to the theft of the Eye of Atamoni.

 Boss Info Table